CORRECTED-SNAPSHOT-India stocks, bonds, rupee, swap, call at close

 -------------------------------------

-The benchmark five-year swap rate ended down 2 basis points at 7.16 percent, while the one-year rate fell 2 basis points to 7.57 percent.
+The benchmark five-year rate fell 2 basis points to 6.93 percent, and the one-year rate ended steady at 7.65 percent.

 CALL MONEY